-Students will become well-versed in the following learning areas while in their tenure as a graduate student in the Agricultural Education program at Iowa State University:
+Students will become well-versed in the following learning areas while in their tenure as a graduate student in the Agricultural Education program focus at Iowa State University:

 - Delivery Systems: Select, organize, and implement appropriate delivery systems to fit a variety of teaching and learning situations.